 Just as long as you avoid the beach resort of Magaluf down the road, the city of Palma could be my perfect weekend break.

-Palma… I’m sorry I wrote you off for so long – you’re a real treat and a joy!
+Palma… I’m sorry I wrote you off as being dull for so long – you’re a real treat and a joy!

 Getting to Palma is easy from UK airports with cheap flights from most major cities.
 It’s a short 2-3 hour flight so makes for a good long weekend or week’s break.
 The airport is located about 15 minutes drive from the city centre or 20 minutes by public transport.